 The Substance Abuse and Mental Health Services Administration (SAMHSA) estimates that people who identify as LGBT are 2-3 times more likely to suffer from drug or alcohol addiction than people who are heterosexual.
 Approximately 20-30% of the members of this group suffer from this issue, compared to only 9% of the general population.

-Substance use among LGBT people
+Substance use among LGBTQ people

 The lesbian, gay, bisexual, and transgender community has consistently grown in the United States over recent decades.
 Current estimates show that approximately 4.5% of the American population (11 million people) identifies with this group.
 This figure has consistently risen in the United States as it has become more and more socially accepted.